 The Bars!
 I am not sure what the official number is, but I have heard that we have more bars per capita than anywhere else in the USA.
-From famous bars like the original Margaritaville, Sloppy Joe’s made famous by Ernest Hemingway, and the Hog’s Breathe, to little hole in the wall places to grab a drink, you will find no shortage of alcohol on out little island.
+From famous bars like the original Margaritaville, Sloppy Joe’s Bar made famous by Ernest Hemingway, and the Hog’s Breath Saloon, to little hole in the wall places to grab a drink, you will find no shortage of alcohol on our little island.
 So, grab cold one and relax.

 - The Restaurants!
 I am a foodie, hence all of my restaurant reviews on this blog.
-So I love that even though this island is small, there are always options on places to eat.
+So I love that even though this island is small, there are numerous options for places to eat.
 From comfortable favorites to upscale options and everything in between.
 Choose from American, French, Italian, Chinese, Japanese, Peruvian, Cuban, Columbian; the list goes on!

 The Events!
 The number of events that Key West plays host to is simply mind boggling to me.
 Fishing tournaments, marathons and triathlons, concerts and plays, festivals, air shows, boat races, sporting events and more!
 There is always something to do and see on this little island!